The School Council comprises of a representative from each class in Years 3 to 6 who become the ears and voice of their peers.

 Any WGHS girl who would like to be on the School Council has to stand for election and make a speech to her class members on why she thinks she should be elected; the girls then cast a vote on who they feel will be the best representative to voice their concerns.
 This system helps to broaden the girls understanding of the election process.
 The girls then stand in the School Council for the school year.

-The teachers that help run the school council are Mr Ganley and Mrs Castle.
+The teacher that helps run the school council is Mrs Goodwin.
 The future aim for the School Council is to increase the number of meetings held and to encourage the girls to organise the meetings so that they develop skills required in the High School and learn to use their own initiative.
-Topics that have recently been covered by the School Council are road safety concerns, uniform, school maintenance and a healthy snack tuck shop.
+Topics that have recently been covered by the School Council are the lunch menu, uniform, school maintenance and a healthy snack tuck shop.
 The Council also makes recommendations on which charities the girls would like to support during the Academic Year.

-The School Council has already had a big impact around school and they have the power to help make a change.
+The School Council has already had a big impact around school, including valuable input in forming an Eco Committee, and they have the power to help make a change.

 Following on from a pre-prep assembly in Summer Term 2016, led by The School Council, WGHS JS now has a Mini School Council.
 Mini School Council is open to girls in years one and two, currently there are two girls from each class in pre-prep.
 Read about the assembly here.

 Mrs Goodwin and The School Council will help the Mini School Council become established at Mulberry House and they too will meet with Mrs Edwards to go through issues raised by the pupils.